lmcnulty/aiid-risk-checklisting-design/user-process.md

 Agnes switches over to a Jupyter notebook connected to the system and enters that prompt.
-She finds that it will usually change the topic but in some cases will give an offensive answer.
+She finds that it will usually change the topic but in some cases will prompt an offensive answer.
-She notes enters this in the "notes" input.
+She enters this in the "notes" input.
 She then switches the risk status back to "mitigated" because even though the risk still exists, the finetuning measures did prevent